Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Delisa Bass, Laura Davich, Justin Farmer, Alexandria Garland, Mia Givens, Shannon Hafez, Freeda 'Electra' Handelsman, Jinglin Liao, Madison Lynch, William Mallett, Taliha Scott, Skyler Spiegel

-Music composed by Lucie Pedexez
+Music Composed by Lucie Pedexez

 Cinematography by Benjamin Cohenca